Build for High Performance, Savings and Comfort

 You, your building team and your HERS rater will review your construction plans.
 Based on what you intend to build the HERS rater will prepare a pre-construction HERS Index.
 Once you have this index our energy experts can help you complete the program application, which will include your pre-construction HERS Index score and estimated incentive.

 Download the application now.
 Be sure to read all of the instructions, rules and terms and conditions very carefully to avoid processing delays.
 New construction rebates require an insulation and thermal bypass inspection, so applications MUST be submitted before the home is insulated to be eligible.
 The ideal time to submit your application is before construction starts.

 Your HERS rater will conduct insulation and thermal bypass inspections at various stages of construction.
 On-site tests typically include a blower door test to measure air tightness and a duct test to measure air flow through the ducts.
 The test results, along with information from the plan review, help determine your home’s final HERS Index score.
 Inspections must be conducted prior to drywall installation and after construction is complete.

 Step 6 - Receive your rebate...

-When your home is completed and you have the final HERS Index score, your HERS Rater will submit the completed application and testing documentation to the Utility Program Administrator.
-This is a good time to also review the Requirements and Submission Checklist again with your HERS rater.
+When your home is completed and you have the final HERS Index score, your HERS Rater will submit the completed application and testing documentation to the UI Program Administrator.
+This is a good time to also review the Requirements and Submission Checklist again with your HERS rater Refer.